chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/o3-mini-2025-01-31/9545eb3a2687afc77b0a7da4d5d621807618d95c/patches/patch1/responses/ClusterListener.java_response.txt

                 // The following line was intended to wait until all local handling finishes before informing other
                 // nodes.
 However that proved to be insufficient.
-Hence the 30 second default wait in the lines above.
+Hence the 30 second default wait in the lines above. waitForClusterCacheToBeInstalled();
-                // TODO Instead of the 30 second wait, we should look (and then wait) for some trigger or event that signifies that local handling has completed and caches have stabilized. waitForClusterCacheToBeInstalled();

                 // Let the other nodes know that we joined the cluster